The Aloes Wild Coast Lodge

 3rd bedroom - Queen bed.

-All bedding, pillows duvets etc are provided (additional blankets etc in the cupboard in the main bedroom) Just ask the Maid for support.
+All bedding, pillows duvets etc are provided (additional blankets etc in the cupboard in the main bedroom) Just ask the Maid “Anna” for support.

-Cutlery, plates, glasses cooking pots, pans etc all available , 2 x Fridge/freezers, 2 x chest freezers (small one for bait only), 5 burner gas stove (electric oven) Toaster, Microwave, Kettle. *I note that we recently lost the use of two of the gas plates(marked with x ) The maid can show you, so we’ve added a gas cooker top next to stove.
+Dining room/Kitchen - Cutlery, plates, glasses cooking pots, pans etc all available , 2 x Fridge/freezers, 2 x chest freezers (small one for bait only), 5 burner gas stove (electric oven) Toaster, Microwave, Kettle. *I note that we recently lost the use of two of the gas plates (marked with x ) The maid can show you, so we’ve added a gas cooker top next to stove.

 There is a braai area outside the back door and a light switch that turns those lights on is on the scullery wall.
 There is also a braai light, which has a switch hanging on the wall near braai.
 Wood and charcoal is normally available from the Mngazana Spaza shop, not to far from the Lodge.
 They also sell other basic supplies, and alcohol, etc. Its worth a visit, just for the experience.